wunderwuzzi23/blog/content/posts/2024/google-colab-image-render-exfil.md

 A few weeks ago, my prediction of Google Colab including the Notebook's content in the prompt became reality.
 And now we can demonstrate prompt injection via untrusted data from Notebooks.

-**Luckily the data exfiltration issue was addressed already after the responsible disclosure.**
+**Luckily the zero-click data exfiltration issue via image rendering was addressed already after the responsible disclosure.**

 To still demo the prompt injection, attackers can turn Google Colab Gemini into a pirate and render links to leak data, or scam users, like directly linking to a Google Meet meeting: